-Dorade Vents (or cowl vent)
+Dorade Vents (or cowl vents)

-Maintaining air flow is important, so from what we’re learning, passive ventilation options like dorade vents can be great because they allow you have to air circulation, even if the weather isn’t great and they also give warm air a means of escaping too.
+Maintaining air flow is important, so from what we’re learning, passive ventilation options like dorade vents can help because they allow you have to air circulation, even if the weather isn’t great and they also give warm air a means of escaping too.
 We purchased a slightly larger version of these cowl vents made by Sea Dog.